mre/endler.dev/content/2019/tinysearch/index.md

 Five years later, in 2018, the web had become a different place.
 Bundlers were ubiquitous, and the Node ecosystem was flourishing.
-One thing, in particular, revived my dreams about the tiny static search engine: [WebAssembly].
+One thing, in particular, revived my dreams about the tiny static search engine: [1embly].

 > WebAssembly (abbreviated Wasm) is a binary instruction format for a
 > stack-based virtual machine.
 Wasm is designed as a portable target for